 The Local Audit and Accountability Act 2014 (the Act) came into force on 31 January 2014.
 The Act abolished the Audit Commission and established new arrangements for the audit and accountability of local public bodies in England.
 Under the new framework, local government and health bodies are able to procure and appoint their own auditors.

-The FRC has granted ICAEW a recognition order to be a recognised supervisory body (RSB).
-This came into force on 1 November 2015.
+The FRC granted ICAEW a recognition order as a recognised supervisory body (RSB) in November 2015.
 Under this framework, ICAEW is responsible for the licensing, registering and monitoring of auditors who carry out audits of local public bodies.

-The full list of registered local auditors and key audit partners can be found here
+The Local Auditor Register contains a full list of registered local auditors and key audit partners.

 Working in the regulated area of local audit

 This work is reserved by law to a registered local auditor.
 Generally it is audit work in relation to a local body (or relevant authority as defined by Section 2 of the Act).
 Firms should also note that this doesn’t, however, reflect the inclusion of NHS trusts and special trustees by virtue of Schedule 13 – and then the disapplication of this by SI 2015/975.